Schr\"odinger equation on noncompact symmetric spaces: Dispersive estimates and Strichartz inequalities on symmetric spaces

 \section{Dispersive estimates and Strichartz inequalities on symmetric spaces}

-Once pointwise kernel estimates are available on symmetric spaces, one can deduce dispersive properties for the corresponding propagator, by using an interpolation argument based on the Kunze-Stein phenomenon, more precisely the following $K$-bi-invariant version, which is a straightforward generalization of \cite[Theorem 4.2]{APV2011}. \begin{lemma} Let $\kappa$ be a reasonable $K$-bi-invariant function on $G$.
+Once pointwise kernel estimates are available on symmetric spaces, one can deduce dispersive properties for the corresponding propagator, by using an interpolation argument based on the Kunze-Stein phenomenon.
+The following bi-$K$-invariant version is a straightforward generalization of \cite[Theorem 4.2]{APV2011}. \begin{lemma} Let $\kappa$ be a reasonable bi-$K$-invariant function on $G$.
 Then